VrajNaik/HAD/README.md

 - Health workers use a tablet-based app for data collection, scheduling, and offline capability.
 - Doctors have access to patient data, summary statistics, and district-level insights.
 - The system provides an API for a state-level dashboard displaying program data.
-- Multi-lingual support is available for field workers.
+- Multilingual support is available for field workers.

 ## Actors and Their Roles